msgflo/msgflo/doc/fosdem2017/notes.md

 Maturity

-* MsgFlo programming model and JavaScript participant libraries, battle-tested in production with AMQP+RabbitMQ
+* MsgFlo programming model and JavaScript participant libraries, battle-tested in production with AMQP+RabbitMQ.
-* MQTT deployed in a couple of hackerspaces
+* MsgFlo with MQTT deployed in Berlin,Oslo hackerspaces
-* Live-programming is
+* Live-programming is not so much used yet
 * MQTT SSL support not tested! https://github.com/msgflo/msgflo/issues/76

 Future